vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 ### Deciding the HOG parameters

+I settled on my final choice of HOG parameters (shown below) based upon the performance of the SVM classifier produced using them.
+I considered not only the accuracy with which the classifier made predictions on the test dataset, but also the speed at which the classifier is able to make predictions.
+The YUV colorspace was found to produce less number of false positive detectinons.
+The training time took `2.4 seconds` to complete and the feature vector length using only HOG features was `1188` features

 The final parameters chosen were YUV colorspace, 11 orientations, 16 pixels per cell, 2 cells per block, and ALL channels of the colorspace.

 ```python